-Learning & Development (L&D)
+Learning & Development (L&D) DEPARTMENT

-DEPARTMENT

-Reena has always been at the forefront of professional training in the field of developmental disabilities and is a member of the Canadian Society for Training and Development.
+Reena has always been at the forefront of professional training in the field of diverse abilities and is a member of the Canadian Society for Training and Development.
 We offer a comprehensive training program for our own staff, as well as for staff from other agencies.
 In recent years, approximately 200 training events took place, with more than 7,000 registrants from Reena and over 60 external agencies.
 L&D offers comprehensive training courses to ensure staff are given the tools to provide the highest level of care for the individuals we support.

-Through a train-the-trainer process, Reena has developed an excellent in-house capacity, reducing the need to use external consultants.
+Through a train-the-trainer process, Reena has developed an excellent inhouse capacity, reducing the need to use external consultants.
 The instructor groups are comprised of senior front-line staff, supervisors and managers.

-Reena offers mandatory courses and enrichment courses to all (full and part-time) staff in the classroom and on-line.
-Mandatory courses include: Orientation; Introduction to Developmental Disabilities and Dual Diagnosis; Medication and Pharmacology; Standard First Aid; CPR; SMG: Creating and Managing Safe Environments; Practices and Principles of Applied Behavior Analysis Reducing the Risk (Abuse Prevention) & Reducing Vulnerability; Back Care Lifts and Transfers; Routine Practices and Infection Control; Individual Support Plans; Judaic; Occupational Health and Safety (featuring WHIMS and Fire Safety); Environmental Management; Family Involvement; Sexuality and the Developmentally Disabled Person; Nutrition; Creative Programming; Aging with a Developmental Disability; Violence in the Workplace Prevention; Quality Assurance Measures (QAM) Regulation 299/10; and the Accessibility for Ontarians with Disabilities Act; Working Together: The Human Rights Code; and Introduction to Core Competencies.
+offers mandatory Reena courses and enrichment courses to all (full and part-time) staff in the classroom and on-Mandatory include: line. courses Introduction Orientation; to diverse abilities and Dual Diagnosis; Medication and Pharmacology; Standard First Aid; CPR; SMG: Creating and Managing Safe Environments; and Principles of Applied Practices Analysis Reducing the Risk Behavior Prevention) Reducing (Abuse & Vulnerability: Back Care Lifts and Transfers; Routine Practices and Infection Control; Individual Support Plans; Judaic; Occupational Health and Safety (featuring WHIMS and Fire Safety); Environmental Management; Family Involvement: Sexuality and the Developmentally Disabled Person; Nutrition; Creative Programming; Aging with a Developmental Disability; Violence in the Workplace Prevention; Quality Assurance Measures (QAM) Regulation 299/10; and the Accessibility for Ontarians with Disabilities Act; Working Together: The Human Rights Code; and Introduction to Core Competencies.